wangqinglhc/120-DS-Interview-Questions/predictive-modeling.md

 - if not, we have to add features to the regression function
 - features + # of retweets on the first and the second day -> predict the seventh day
 - https://en.wikipedia.org/wiki/Dynamic_time_warping
+#### My anwser:

 #### 10. How could you collect and analyze data to use social media to predict the weather?
 - We can collect social media data using twitter, Facebook, instagram API’s.
 - Then, for example, for twitter, we can construct features from each tweet, e.g. the tweeted date, number of favorites, retweets, and of course, the features created from the tweeted content itself.
 - Then use a multivariate time series model to predict the weather.
 - Ask someone for more details.
+#### My anwser:
+- We can find data sources that are related to the weather, such as some outdoor service providers and use NLP to create the features.
+- We can also focuse data from some region or a fixed number of observations everyday, and construct features like number of umbrellas mentioned, number of rain metioned and so on.

 #### 11. How would you construct a feed to show relevant content for a site that involves user interactions with items?
 - We can do so using building a recommendation engine.
 - The easiest we can do is to show contents that are popular other users, which is still a valid strategy if for example the contents are news articles.
 - To be more accurate, we can build a content based filtering or collaborative filtering.
 If there’s enough user usage data, we can try collaborative filtering and recommend contents other similar users have consumed.
 If there isn’t, we can recommend similar items based on vectorization of items (content based filtering).
+#### My anwser:
+- Recommendation system.

 #### 12. How would you design the people you may know feature on LinkedIn or Facebook?
 - Find strong unconnected people in weighted connection graph